Pageboy/pageboy.github.io/_portfolio/river-surface.md

   - art
   - landscape
 ---
-Travelling the river with views of light and dark water.
+Traveling the river with views of light and dark water.
 Ahead of us the sun catches the ripples; waves behind, grow and recede.

 * Shaded water
 * Drifting Ripples